-These considerations apply to data encrypted with Data in Salesforce (Deterministic) key material.
-Some considerations manifest differently depending on whether data is encrypted with the case-sensitive deterministic encryption scheme or case-insensitive deterministic encryption scheme.
+These considerations apply to data encrypted with Shield Platform Encryption's deterministic encryption scheme.
+Some considerations manifest differently depending on whether data is encrypted with the case-sensitive or case-insensitive deterministic encryption scheme.

 Key Rotation and Filter Availability

 When you rotate key material or change a field's encryption scheme to case-sensitive deterministic encryption or case-insensitive deterministic encryption, synchronize your data.
 Syncing applies the active Data in Salesforce (Deterministic) key material to existing and new data.
 If you don't sync your data, filtering and queries on fields with unique attributes don't return accurate results.